goodbyeO0/flutter-group-project/frontend/README.md

-# Hospital Tracker Mobile App
+# Hospitalzzz Mobile App

 A Flutter-based mobile application for tracking nearby hospitals and user locations.
-This app is part of the Hospital Tracker project, providing the mobile frontend interface.
+This app is part of the Hospitalzzz project, providing the mobile frontend interface.

 ## Features